Drama, Thought, Discusussion ...Change

 "Columbinus" is a play by the United States Theatre Project written by Stephen Karam and PJ Paparelli.
 We have chosen this play to commemorate the lives lost in Columbine High School and all school shootings.
 Since the Columbine shootings over 200 people have been killed in school shootings in the US.

-If it is possible to repair the frayed social fabric in our country, an eyes-wide-open look at modern life as is woven into the play "columbinus" may spur discussion–a necessary first step toward widespread understanding and then, hopefully, positive action.
+If it is possible to repair the frayed social fabric in our country, an eyes-wide-open look at school-shooter mentality as is woven into the play "columbinus" may spur discussion–a necessary first step toward widespread understanding and then, hopefully, positive action in us.

 This play is important because it deftly unites rather than divides.
 Instead of focusing on hot-button topics like gun control, columbinus focuses on questions such as those the author, P.J.
 Paparelli, included in the forward:

 - Why do we treat each other the way we do?

 - Why do kids, who will soon ask these questions about their kids,

 continue to treat each other the same way?